Huygens123/Solar-Farm-Suitability-Study/README.md

 ## Project Overview

-This project performs a comprehensive suitability analysis for identifying optimal solar farm locations using ArcGIS Pro.
+This project conducts a comprehensive suitability analysis to identify optimal solar farm locations using ArcGIS Pro.
 The analysis incorporates multiple environmental, infrastructural, and geographical factors to determine areas that are most suitable for solar farm development while avoiding protected areas in Kano State, Nigeria.

 ## Prerequisites